 To build a Simple Servo Motor Control Circuit using Arduino following are the connections steps to follow:

-• Connect one leg of button1 to pin 2 on the Arduino board and other other leg to ground and connect button2 to pin 3 on the Arduino board and other other leg to ground.
+- Then connect button1with one leg to pin 2 and other leg to ground and connect button2 with one leg to pin 3 and other leg to ground.

 Conclusion: